Herdi2/quickcheck-demo/app/script.md

 For example, let us only run 3 generated tests.
 **Modify *const 1000* to *const 3***
 As we can see, this fails to find a counter-example.

-This is actually our fault!
-This property does not actually capture the full semantics of the reverse function.
-In this case it could be easily fixed.
-Does anyone know how? (e.g. check that list before and after contain the same elements)

 ## Part 3
 Now, we understand the basics of property-based testing, to use randomly